github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 Start by looking at commit activity on the master branch.
 On GitHub, you can see this information on a repository's homepage.
   - [ ] When was the latest commit?
   - [ ] How many contributors does the project have?
   - [ ] How often do people commit?
-(On GitHub, you can find this by clicking “Commits” in the top bar and scrolling through the commits.)
+(On GitHub, you can find this by clicking “Commits” in the top bar.)

 Next, look at the project's issues.
   - [ ] How many open issues are there?
   - [ ] Do maintainers respond quickly to issues when they are opened?
   - [ ] Is there active discussion on the issues?
-(On GitHub, the chat bubble next to each issue tells you how many comments it's received).
   - [ ] Are the issues recent?
   - [ ] Are issues getting closed?
 (On GitHub, click the “closed” tab on the Issues page to see closed issues.)